 The mounting bracket and ceiling grid clip assembly for ceiling tile grid mounted WAP’s are factory furnished as part of the WAP.

-WAP’s to be installed in acoustic ceiling tile grids require a dedicated duplex, CAT 6A, telecommunications outlet.
+WAP’s to be installed in acoustic ceiling tile grids require a dedicated single, category 6A, telecommunications outlet.

 The “WAP” is factory equipped with a universal, mounting bracket and ceiling grid clip assembly.